Josh Barlow (footballer): Career

-Barlow made his professional debut at Shrewsbury Town in May 2022, having previously captained the academy side.
+Barlow made his professional debut at Shrewsbury Town in May 2022, having previously captained the academy side after joining from Cheltenham Town.
 He made his senior debut for the club on 30 August 2022, in a 2–1 defeat to Wolverhampton Wanderers U21 at the New Meadow.

+In June 2023, Barlow signed for National League North side Banbury United.
+Following ten league appearances for Banbury, Barlow signed for Hellenic League club Longlevens.

 Style of play

 Barlow is a central midfielder who is comfortable in possession, has a good passing range, and a powerful shot.